TheMTank/GridUniverse/README.md

 You should see a small window that automatically plays "Space Invaders" if everything is working correctly.

-For a general documentation on how the environment works refer to the [official documentation](https://gym.openai.com/docs).
+For a general documentation on how the environment works refer to the [official OpenAI documentation](https://gym.openai.com/docs).

 ## API Reference